 2024 Route and Schedule

-Those doing the one-day version of the event can either show up at the Chilliwack camp on the evening of the 24th and take part in the camp activities, or arrive early in the morning on the 25th for breakfast and the ride.
+Those doing the one-day version of the event could either show up at the Chilliwack camp on the evening of the 24th and take part in the camp activities, or arrive early in the morning on the 25th for breakfast and the ride.

 About the BC Cancer Foundation

-The money raised by the Tour de Cure is for the BC Cancer Foundation.
+The money raised by the Tour de Cure was for the BC Cancer Foundation.
 The foundation is the fundraising branch of BC Cancer which is the premier cancer research and support organization in the province.

 To learn more about what the foundation does check out the BC Cancer Foundation website.